 As mentioned, Banana Creek is now closed to kayaking.

-At the western entrance to the creek, where the area is open to the public; is the fishing area known as "Peacocks pocket" -an almost well kept secret fishing hole.
-On calm days, boats crowd the "Pocket" for trout, redfish & tarpon swimming from the protected waters of the Space Center.
+However at the western entrance to the creek, where the area is open to the public; boats crowd the fishing area known as "Peacocks pocket" -an almost well kept secret fishing hole.
+On calm days, eager fishermen ply the "Pocket" for trout, redfish & tarpon swimming from the protected waters of the Space Center.

 Looking out from inside the VAB doors towards the Crawlerway and the Atlantic Ocean.
 You can see where Banana Creek was filled in to create a path for the "Crawler" the moon rocket hauler.
 (Pad 39A in the distance)